-AECO3265 - Advanced Ag Mktg Practicum
+AECO2265 - Ag Marketing Practicum

-This course enhances students' experience in coordinating, leading, and developing a marketing plan for an agricultural product.
-Students serve as team leaders organizing the actions and efforts of fellow team members.
-Prerequisite(s): AECO 2265 with a minimum grade of C.
+This course gives students experience preparing and presenting a marketing plan for an agricultural product.
+Students work heavily with industry professionals to research, develop, and write a marketing plan for a new agricultural product.
+Prerequisite(s): (AECO 2258 or ECON 2106) and AECO 2260, with a minimum grade of C.